John Turner Memorial Lecture

 The lecture will also investigate the role of scrapbooks more generally, and how the watercolours commissioned by Paterson for his own have a significant biographical significance.

-Past presenters of the lecture include authors Greg and Sylvia Ray, historian Professor Henry Reynolds and Dr Bob Brown (Eddy).
+Other past presenters of the lecture include authors Greg and Sylvia Ray, historian Professor Henry Reynolds and Dr Bob Brown (Eddy).